 April is Month of the Military Child and it’s a chance for us to acknowledge and celebrate military kids!

-I have had the great privilege of working with military children as a volunteer swim coach on my local base and despite the myriad of unique challenges these kids face, they are some of the most respectful resilient, funny, kind and smart kids I know.
+I have the great privilege of being the parent of two military children, as well as working with military children as a volunteer swim coach on my local base.
+Despite the myriad of unique challenges these kids face, they are some of the most respectful resilient, funny, kind and smart kids I know.

 New schools, new friends, parents and loved ones gone for long periods of time, things we as adults often struggle with, these children face in stride.
 Military children truly do make sacrifices to support their military parents.
-My five-year-old has said goodbye in her little life more times than I have as an adult.
+My seven-year-old has said more goodbyes in her little life than I have as an adult.

 If you are a military child, my hat is off to you.
 I am blown away by all you endure, with a beautiful smile on your face.

 Did you grow up in a military family?
-What advice would you give your younger self?
+We’d love to hear your story in the comments